-Would you move bank money to fight Dakota pipeline?
+Sarandon: Protest Dakota pipeline at the bank

 Sarandon has been a vocal opponent of the $3.7 billion pipeline, which would carry 470,000 barrels of crude oil a day across four states.
 Supporters say it will be an economic boon that will decrease dependency on foreign oil.
 Opponents say it will destroy sacred Native American sites and wreak environmental havoc.

 The petition singles out Bank of America, HSBC, UBS, Wells Fargo, Chase and Citibank, which are named in various SEC filings as lenders or partners in groups that support the pipeline.

 Wells Fargo spokesman Alan Elias says the bank respects differing opinions on the project, but does business "only with companies that have demonstrated a strong, ongoing commitment to complying with all applicable federal, state and local laws and regulations."

 The pipeline complies with so-called Equator Principles that determine and manage risks and the impact of a project, the bank said.
 "In this particular case, the Principles provided an additional layer of due diligence for potential environment and social impacts," said Elias.

+Bank of America is not a lender in the project-level financing and has contributed to Native American communities through various initiatives, spokeswoman Kelly Sapp said.
+SEC records indicate the bank is in a partnership with Energy Transfer Partners, the parent company of Dakota Access LLC.

+Similarly, UBS spokesman Peter Stack said the bank does not provide project funding, but SEC documents show an investment partnership with Sunoco in Bakken Holdings Company LLC, which has an interest in Dakota Access LLC and other companies contributing to pipeline construction.

-The other banks did not immediately respond to CNN's request for comment.
+HSBC declined to comment, and the other banks did return requests for comment.

 The petition asks signatories to withdraw money from their accounts and place money into credit unions until banks agree to divest and pressure the White House for an environmental impact statement.